Best health insurance in Canada for 2024

 • Vision and travel insurance not included in the basic plan

-If you think GMS is the right fit for you or would like to give it a try, you can now get a quote from GMS health insurance and get a policy that suits your unique needs and budget the best.
+If you think GMS is right for you, you can now get a quote from GMS health insurance and get a policy that suits your needs and budget.

 Desjardins health insurance review: Wide coverage

 With an illustrious history, Desjardins is a leading provider of insurance in Canada.
-Desjardins health insurance plans can be bundled with other policies like travel, life, and dental in order to save money.
+Desjardins health insurance plans can be bundled with other policies like travel, life, and dental to save money.

 Compared to competitors, Desjardins premiums are slightly higher however they offer a wider range of coverages.
 That said, in some ways, the company is behind some of its competitors as it does not offer the ability to sign up for a medical insurance Canada policy online.